dylan-keyt/catch/README.md

 I'll proceed with the unit tests, and add the metadata handler when I get up to that part.

 #### Time spent so far: 24 pomodoros (~12 hours)

+### Day 4 - Afternoon
+I'm relieved to have finished the unit tests, and can now proceed with confidence.
+It gave me a chance to perform some refactors across the application, both big and small.
+Looking back, I can see some improvements that can be made throughout such as moving the metadata handler into its own context, or remove the sort context as it's just holding a single value.
+I'll keep them as-is for this project as it ended up being a good learning experience and opportunity to work with custom hooks.

+The main part to work on now involves styling the application.
+Hopefully I will finish this tomorrow and submit the project in time for the weekend.

+#### Time spent so far: 30 pomodoros (~15 hours)